-8. Requirements for private OFCs
+8. Requirements for Private OFCs

-Basic investment restrictions and disclosure and operational requirements for private OFCs are set out in Section II of the OFC Code.
+Basic disclosure and operational requirements for private OFCs are set out in Section II of the OFC Code.

 The OFC Code provides that an OFC must not be a business undertaking for general commercial or industrial purposes, i.e. an OFC should not be used for a business which engages predominantly in: